Motion topics

 Factors and parameters in a simple pendulum

-(See Pendulum Exhibits Periodic Motion to see a demonstration of a pendulum in motion.
+(See Demonstration of a Pendulum to see a pendulum in motion)

 Period equation

-The equation for the period of a simple pendulum starting at a small angle (a) is:
+The period of the motion for a pendulum is how long it takes to swing back-and-forth, measured in seconds.
+The equation for the period of a simple pendulum starting at a small angle α (alpha) is:

 T = 2π√(L/g)